 Test 4: Contact Us Page Test—Variation 1 vs. Variation 2

-As they did for the home page, the marketing team at POSist decided to try further improvements with the winning variation, to come up with the best version possible.
+As they did for the home page, the marketing team at POSist decided to try further improvements with the winning variation to come up with the best version possible.
 They analyzed the heatmaps and recordings for the winner variation, and figured out that the new optimized contact page has a lot of exit points in the header and footer menu options.

 This test led to a conversion lift of 7%, and the two tests on the Contact Us page combined improved POSist’s conversion rates by 12%.

 POSist was able to generate 52% more leads in a single month, which lifted their website conversion rate to 3.4%, an overall increase of 25%.
-Based on these results, it can be concluded that clarity and relevance of website content, coupled with its trust and credibility signals can largely influence its performance.
+Based on these results, it can be concluded that the clarity and relevance of website content, coupled with its trust and credibility signals, can largely influence its performance.

 Every A/B testing process aims to bring a significant raise in the conversion rates, and for a SaaS website like POSist which targets niche restaurant industry, this was a 4 month long journey.
 After months of rigorous testing in between multiple variations of our website with VWO’s Split URL testing campaigns, we were able to register a 50% growth in our organic leads.